-WordPress is globally the most used CMS for content creating.
+WordPress is globally the most used CMS for content creation.
 With the new block editor, Gutenberg, which came with WordPress 5.0, you have multiple ways to format your WordPress post with ease.
 Nowadays, there are lots of people that think being a blogger is an easy job.
-Might be so, but being good and successful at writing blog posts is an entirely different thing.
-There are a lot of important ‘rules,’ that have to be followed, especially if your goal is to reach as many readers as possible.
+It might be so, but being good and successful at writing blog posts is entirely different.
+There are many important ‘rules’ that have to be followed, especially if your goal is to reach as many readers as possible.

 Through the years, we’ve gained extensive knowledge about writing and formatting posts and articles.
-We have experimented in different ways and took notes in order to improve our prosperity.
+We have experimented in different ways and took notes to improve our prosperity.
 As we all know—Practice makes Perfect.